31 Oct Love letter to Montreal: Couple says goodbye to their neighbourhood with a photoshoot

 LGBT couple portraits

-As a queer photographer, it’s always a pleasure to work with LGBT couples.
+As a queer wedding photographer, it’s always a pleasure to work with LGBT couples.
 I love photographing love stories in all shapes and forms.
 But queer love stories just hold a special place.

 My relaxed documentary approach is flexible and allows room for you to be yourselves in your photos.
 It’s an inclusive photography approach because I adapt to each couple.
 No need to quash your gender identity or rein in how you typically express your affection.
 Instead, you can have an informal, candid photo session and get couple portraits that truly represent you.